nlarios/antaeus/README.md

 As most "Software as a Service" (SaaS) companies, Pleo needs to charge a subscription fee every month.
 Our database contains a few invoices for the different markets in which we operate.
 Your task is to build the logic that will schedule payment of those invoices on the first of the month.
 While this may seem simple, there is space for some decisions to be taken and you will be expected to justify them.

-## Instructions

-Fork this repo with your solution.
-Ideally, we'd like to see your progression through commits, and don't forget to update the README.md to explain your thought process.

-Please let us know how long the challenge takes you.
-We're not looking for how speedy or lengthy you are.
-It's just really to give us a clearer idea of what you've produced in the time you decided to take.
-Feel free to go as big or as small as you want.

 ## Developing

 Requirements: